ExtensionsStore/AdminLoggedIn/README.md

 Admin Logged In
 ===============

-Helper module to check if the admin is logged.
-May be useful if you have the need to check for the admin user on the front end.
+Helper module to check if you're logged in as admin on the front end.
+Maybe be useful for debugging purposes.

 Description
 -----------
-On the front end, some times you have the need to check whether the admin is logged.
-For example, for debugging purposes.
-This helper module provides a boolean that you can add to front end code to test for the presence of the admin.
+On the front end, some times you have the need to check whether the admin is logged in.
+For example, you want certain front end features to be available only to the admin.
+Or for debugging purposes on a live site, you want to print out a bug.
+This module provides a helper method that you can add to front end code to test whether an admin is viewing the page.

 How to use